China (Taiwan only)

 Persons with Disabilities

-The only non-Chinese minority group consisted of the aboriginal descendants of Malayo-Polynesians, who were well established on the island when the first Chinese settlers arrived.
-According to MOI statistics, Aborigines accounted for approximately 2 percent of the population.
-More than 70 percent of the Aborigines were Christian, while the dominant Han Chinese were largely Buddhist or Taoist.
-The civil and political rights of Aborigines were protected under law (see section 3).
-The LY amended the constitution in 1992 and again in 1997 to upgrade the status of aboriginal people, protect their right of political participation, and ensure their cultural, educational, and business development.
-In addition, the authorities also instituted social programs to help Aborigines assimilate into the dominant Chinese society.
+The only non-Chinese minority group consists of the aboriginal descendants of Malayo-Polynesians, who were well established on the island when the first Chinese settlers arrived.
+According to MOI statistics, as of June, there were 438,658 of these Aborigines.
+More than 70 percent were Christian, while the dominant Han Chinese were largely Buddhist or Taoist.
+The civil and political rights of Aborigines are protected under law.
+The National Assembly amended the Constitution in 1992 and again in 1997 to upgrade the status of aboriginal people, protect their right of political participation, and to ensure their cultural, educational, and business development.
+In addition, the authorities instituted social programs to help Aborigines assimilate into the dominant Chinese society.
 The Government increased the budget of the cabinet-level Council of Aboriginal Affairs to $164 million (NT$5.6 billion) from $23.5 million (NT$800 million) in 1997.

 Section 6 Worker Rights